jgm/pandoc-website/lua-filters.md

     See also: [OrderedList](#OrderedList)

-## Helper Functions
+## Helper functions

+[`pipe (command, args, input)`]{#pipe}

+:   Runs command with arguments, passing it some input, and
+    returns the output.

+    Returns:

+    -   Output of command.

+    Raises:

+    -   A table containing the keys `command`, `error_code`, and `output` is thrown if the command exits with a non-zero error code.

+    Usage:

+        local output = pandoc.pipe("sed", {"-e","s/a/b/"}, "abc")

 [`walk_block (element, filter)`]{#walk_block}

-:   Apply a filter inside a block element, walking its
+:   Apply a filter inside a block element, walking its contents.
-    contents.

     Parameters: